liamgallivan/battleship/README.md

 # Battleship AI
-Engine and AI for classic boardgame "Battleship"
+Engine and AI for classic boardgame "Battleship" in command line format

 ## Rules
 The rules used for this version of the game are as follows:

 ### Goal
-Sink all of opponents ships
+Sink all of opponents ships before they can sink all of yours

 ### Setup
 Each player places ships in grid